 - Inspect regularly all flowerbeds and pavements for rodent infestation.

-- Avoid the following high risk activities to reduce rodent contact
+- Avoid high risk activities below to reduce rodent contact:

-- handling dead or trapped rodents with bare hands; cleaning or entering closed, rarely used rodent infested structures; disturbing rodent excreta or nests; keeping captive wild rodents as pets; handling equipment or machinery that has been in storage, leaning animal shelter area, hand plowing or planting; sleeping or camping on the ground, and living in a home with an increased density of mice in or around the home.
+- Handling live or dead rodents with bare hands; entering rodent infested space; handling rodent excreta or nests; keeping wild rodents as pets; handling equipment or machinery kept in areas found with rodents, hand plowing or planting; lying on the ground, and living in residence frequented by rodents.

-- Travellers to places with reported cases of Hantavirus infection should avoid visiting or living in places with poor environmental hygiene.
-Do not contact rodents or their excreta.
+- Travellers to places with reported cases of Hantavirus infection should avoid visiting or living in places with poor environmental hygiene and avoid contacting rodents or their excreta.
 They should take precautions to exclude rodents from accommodation and to protect all food from contamination by rodents.